Surrealism-All/SurrealismUI/README.md

 |   UI layer (write components)    |
 ————————————————————————————————————

-①：define a lot replaceable theme styles and binding styles use theme property , can be customized in slint file or logic control layer , means: all system components are wrapped (Customizing themes in third-party component libraries is very affordable as it acts on the UI layer.
-SLINT is like an integration of HTML and CSS, so I use this way)(By binding global singleton variables to styles, any component that uses variables can change styles simultaneously)
+①：define a lot replaceable theme styles and binding styles use theme property , can be customized in slint file or logic control layer , means: all system components are wrapped (Customizing themes in third-party component libraries is very affordable as it acts on the UI layer. slint is like an integration of HTML and CSS, so I use this way)(By binding global singleton variables to styles, any component that uses variables can change styles simultaneously)

 				System support (like iced) ————————————————————————————————————      ————————————————